20 Healthiest Breakfast Cereals

 Bear Naked Fit Vanilla Almond Crunch Granola

-These crunchy clusters are non-GMO, with whole grain oats and hearty almonds, and are one of my favorite healthy breakfast cereal options because they’re low in sugar.
-This cold cereal is a great choice for a low calorie, low sugar granola – it has 45% less sugar most leading granola brands!
+These crunchy clusters are non-GMO, with whole grain oats and hearty almonds.
+It is one of my favorite healthy breakfast cereal options because it’s low in sugar.
+This cold low calorie cereal is also a great low-sugar granola – it has 45% less sugar than most leading granola brands!

 Ingredients: Whole grain oats, brown rice syrup, almonds, cane sugar, oat bran, brown rice, ground flax seeds, natural flavors.